jamie-jy-lim/Livable-Cities-Recommendation/README.md

 format of such data sources may change in the future and be different from our results.
 Certain websites may block IP addresses using web scraping or API calls that reach a maximum limit, and hence cause errors after running the code.
-* You will need to upgrade your Python to 3.9 to run the code.

 Go to “Final Source Code” folder > ‘Thomas’ folder